 Today we should add an entirely new chapter to these books, because we primarily learn about new artists and their works due to the internet.
 One might even suggest that the title of Benjamin’s book be changed to The Work of Art in the Age of Digital Reproduction!
 Today the internet is an infinite museum, where knowledge is quickly and readily available.
 After Marshall McLuhan’s essay The Medium is the Massage, which explains that signifier and signified are related and change through medium, we know that an artwork is not confined to a material image.
 Now that we have innovative technology in most fields like cinema, industrial production, digital devices, and much more.
 We, as patrons of the arts, must consider the mediums we have, while continuing to think critically about art.
 The aura may not have completely lost its meaning, but we can not deny that beauty and culture occur in our everyday lives in a completely new way.

 Ivan Black is a contemporary artist that decided to go even through these concepts, that uses internet to share culture.
 While videos and photos of his works spread all around the world, he has designed a special collection for Atellani, a crowdfunding spin off of one of his works.
-Ivan Black’s Square Wave is now available on Kickstarter, so people aren’t just able to appreciate through image reproduction an artwork, but even to have an original copy funded by themselves!
+Ivan Black’s Square Wave is now available on Indiegogo, so people aren’t just able to appreciate through image reproduction an artwork, but even to have an original copy funded by themselves!

 At the beginning of the third millennia, people are now able to afford art by digital reproduction at any given time and even purchase it at an affordable price.
 Buy an original work online while walking down the street or from your desktop, at home, wherever you are, the world of art is easily accessible!

 We should aim to share knowledge through information and art, using the technology we have today so we can live in a better world.
 Who knows, maybe the future will be brighter for all the current could-be Walter Benjamins.